OpenLI-NZ/openli/doc/MediatorDoc.md

 An example configuration file (with in-line documentation) can found in `doc/exampleconfigs/mediator-example.yaml`.

+### Operator ID
+This option should contain a string that uniquely identifies your network.
+This is a mandatory field for ETSI compliance and will be used to set the operatorIdentifier field in the ETSI header.
+The operator ID should be no more than 16 characters in length.
+The operator ID specified here is used to populate ETSI keep-alive messages that maintain the connection between your mediator and the law enforcement agencies.

+Ideally, the operator ID configured for your mediator(s) should match the operator ID that you are using for your collectors.

 ### Mediator ID
 Each mediator that you are running needs to be assigned a unique mediator ID.
 The mediator ID should be a number between 0 and 1,000,000.